benjaminzhang121/osu-sheets/README.md

 - Cover Sheet: Presents essential player details such as username, rank, and level, along with relevant statistics for quick reference.
 - Main Sheet: Logs tournament names, team names, up to 8 teammates, final placements, match links, and additional notes for detailed tournament tracking.
 - Extra Statistics Sheet: Organizes teammates based on their appearance order and summarizes their number of finishes for in-depth performance analysis.
-- Availability Sheet: Provides a schedule in UTC with an integrated timezone conversion calculator to streamline event planning across different time zones.
+- Availability Sheet: Provides a schedule in UTC with an integrated timezone conversion calculator to conveniently plan matches across different time zones.

 ## Mappool Jeopardy
 An interactive sheet for generating Jeopardy-style mappools.